wu-lee/rushkoff-archive/docs/_articles/can-we-talk.md

 _Nothing is Sacred_ isn't a departure from media theory at all.
 Judaism is a medium.
 The mistake of Internet business people--the same ones I satirized in _Exit Strategy_--was to think that "content is king."
 It never was. _Contact_ is king in an interactive environment.
 Judaism was invented at the height of idolatrous civilization to make the point: get rid of the gods so that people can come into contact with one another.

-Q: In Nothing is Sacred: The Truth

-About Judaism, the original subtitle

-was to be "The Case For Open Source

-Judaism ."
-Your website is www.open-
+Q: In Nothing is Sacred: The Truth About Judaism, the original subtitle was to be "The Case For Open Source Judaism."
+Your website is www.opensourcejudaism.com.
+What does "open source" mean, and how are we to apply that concept to what many see as undeniable truths?

-sourcejudai sm.com.
-What does

-"open source" mean, and how are 1\~e

-to apply that concept to what man)

-see as undeniable truths?

-A: Open source is a term borrowed

-from computer software de\\'elopment.

-People using software should ha\\·e the

-ability to change and improve it.
-The code

-is not locked down or kept secret; it is open

-to everyone to rework and evolve.
-I belie\\·e

-religions should be thought of in this way,

-too.
-At least Judaism should, because

-Judaism was invented as an altemative to

-the pagan religions of its day.
-People rrayed

-to gods for stuff-fertility, rain, sun ...
-We

-were children, depending on the whims of

-the gods.
-We measured time with a circular

-calendar, because there was no concept of

-progress.
-We couldn't make thing:;

-better-things stayed the same, and gt't

-momentarily better or worse because 0f the

-gods' moods. .
+A: Open source is a term borrowed from computer software development.
+People using software should have the ability to change and improve it.
+The code is not locked down or kept secret; it is open to everyone to rework and evolve.
+I believe religions should be thought of in this way, too.
+At least Judaism should, because Judaism was invented as an altemative to the pagan religions of its day.
+People prayed to gods for stuff--fertility, rain, sun...
+We were children, depending on the whims of the gods.
+We measured time with a circular calendar, because there was no concept of progress.
+We couldn't make things better--things stayed the same, and got momentarily better or worse because of the gods' moods.

 Judaism was invented as a way for